-For the second Night Forms season, we partner with Klip Collective to present an after-hours, multi-sensory light and sound experience that uses projection mapping to engage with the Ground For Sculpture art and horticulture collection.
+For the second Night Forms season, we partner with Klip Collective to present a reimagined after-hours, multi-sensory light and sound experience designed to engage with the Ground For Sculpture art and horticulture collection.

 Night Forms: Infinite Wave creates an evening landscape of creative exploration through lighting, sound, and video projection mapping, a process which Klip Collective pioneered.
 Designed to provide a dialog with specific sculptures in the collection, such as Carlos Dorrien’s The Nine Muses and Bruce Beasley’s Dorion, this audio and visual exhibition offers new perspectives on these works and multi-dimensional space.

 Building on the success of last year’s exhibition, the new season will be unique, sustaining popular works, such as Frog Head Rainbow featuring artist Michelle Post’s sculpture, The Oligarchs.
 The Main Loop path wormholes through the grounds as more than a dozen installations punctuate the dark.
 Observers become performers through a series of interactive moments, their actions causing a ripple effect that echoes across the work and then disappears.
 Patterns of light are syncopated to original soundtracks while glitches appear, reminding us that behind the dreamlike visual scenes is an invisible array of computer code.